SHELBY

 a choropleth map of New York City showing number of illegal dumping complaints to 311.
 The darkest concentrations are in East Harlem, Jamaica, East New York and Ozone Park.

-Quick-turn data story: illegal dumping in NYC
+Quick-turn data story: Illegal dumping in NYC

 After my initial lead fell through, I had to turn the analysis, interviews and writing around for this story in two days to meet my deadline.
 As a mom balancing parenthood and four other graduate courses, I was pretty proud of this.